 I would recommend allowing two hours for the exhibit and demo, at least.
 We had about an hour and 45 minutes to explore before heading to our show, and that really wasn’t enough time, especially with kids.
-It’s not in a huge space, but the exhibit is really engaging with much to see, try, and read, and you really want to take your time to enjoy it.
+It’s not in a huge space, but the exhibit is really engaging with much to see, read, and explore, and you really want to take your time to enjoy it.
 If you have a full day, there are other museum highlights, such as the shuttle Endeavour, which are definitely worth a visit.

 We loved “Superpower Dogs 3D.”
 I typically wouldn’t pay for an IMAX movie, but this one was really good.
 We truly enjoyed learning about different rescue dogs, and the training they receive to harness their superpowers and become the heroes they are meant to be.
 I recommend purchasing the combo pack covering the cost of entry for the exhibit and IMAX to save a few dollars.
 If you are a larger family, a membership might help to offset the costs, and group rates are available.
 Tickets available to purchase at CaliforniaScienceCenter.org or at the box office.